 Writing has always been one of my biggest passions, and in 2016 I wrote my first cookbook, The Food Processor Family Cookbook (Sonoma Press, 2016).
 That book was followed by two others: Build-a-Bowl: 77 Satisfying & Nutritious Combos: Whole Grain + Vegetable + Protein + Sauce = Meal (Storey Publishing, September 2018); and Fresh Flavors for the Slow Cooker: Reinvent the Slow Cooked Meal (Storey Publishing, 2019).

 I also became a contributor to Parents magazine and Fine Cooking.
-I continue to write for magazines, and my work has appeared in publications such as The Washington Post, Eating Well, AllRecipes Magazine, Parade and Taste of Home.
+I continue to write for magazines, and my work has appeared in publications such as The Washington Post, Better Homes & Gardens, Eating Well, AllRecipes Magazine, Parade and Taste of Home.

 I started From Scratch Fast as a side hobby while working as a freelancer, but in 2018, I decided to take it to center stage.
-From Scratch Fast is now my primary business, and it has become my greatest professional joy.
 I adore the challenge of creating, testing and photographing recipes for my readers, as well as answering comments and questions.
 All of my recipes are thoroughly tested (and retested and retested!).
 These are my family’s favorite meals, and I hope you’ll love them too.

 Gluten Free Cooking